OctopusDeploy/docs/docs/deploying-applications/terraform-deployments/apply-terraform/index_content_[2018.3,).partial.md

 You can optionally control how Terraform downloads plugins and where the plugins will be located in the `Advanced Options` section.

 The `Terraform plugin cache directory` can be optional set to a directory where Terraform will look for existing plugins, and optionally download new plugins into.
-By default this directory is not shared between targets, so additional plugins have to be downloaded to all targets.
-By setting this value to a shared location, the plugins can be downloaded once and shared.
+By default this directory is not shared between targets, so additional plugins have to be downloaded by all targets.
+By setting this value to a shared location, the plugins can be downloaded once and shared amongst all targets.

 The `Allow additional plugin downloads` option can be checked to allow Terraform to download missing plugins, and unchecked to prevent these downloads.